Biosafety level: Biosafety level 3

-In addition, the facility which houses the BSL-3 laboratory must have certain features to ensure appropriate containment.
-The entrance to the laboratory must be separated from areas of the building with unrestricted traffic flow.
-Additionally, the laboratory must be behind two sets of self-closing doors (to reduce the risk of aerosols escaping).
-The construction of the laboratory is such that it can be easily cleaned.
-Carpets are not permitted, and any seams in the floors, walls, and ceilings are sealed to allow for easy cleaning and decontamination.
-Additionally, windows must be sealed, and a ventilation system installed which forces air to flow from the "clean" areas of the lab to the areas where infectious agents are handled.
-Air from the laboratory must be filtered before it can be recirculated.
+Also, the facility which houses the BSL-3 lab must have certain features to ensure appropriate containment.
+The entrance to the lab must be separated from areas of the building with unrestricted traffic flow.
+Also, the lab must be behind two sets of self-closing doors (to reduce the risk of aerosols escaping).
+The construction of the lab is such that it can be easily cleaned.
+Carpets are not permitted, and any seams in the floors, walls, and ceilings are sealed to allow easy cleaning and decontamination.
+Also, windows must be sealed, and a ventilation system installed which forces air to flow from the "clean" areas of the lab to the areas where infectious agents are handled.
+Air from the lab must be filtered before it can be recirculated.

-A 2015 study by USA Today journalists identified more than 200 lab sites in the U.S. that were accredited biosafety levels 3 or 4.
+A 2015 study by USA Today journalists, identified more than 200 lab sites in the U.S. that were accredited biosafety levels 3 or 4.
 The Proceedings of a Workshop on "Developing Norms for the Provision of Biological Laboratories in Low-Resource Contexts" provides a list of BSL-3 laboratories in those countries.

-Biosafety level 3 is commonly used for research and diagnostic work involving various microbes which can be transmitted by aerosols and/or cause severe disease.
-These include Francisella tularensis, Mycobacterium tuberculosis, Chlamydia psittaci, Venezuelan equine encephalitis virus, Eastern equine encephalitis virus, SARS-CoV-1, MERS-CoV, Coxiella burnetii, Rift Valley fever virus, Rickettsia rickettsii, several species of Brucella, chikungunya, yellow fever virus, West Nile virus, Yersinia pestis, and SARS-CoV-2.
+Biosafety level 3 is commonly used for research and diagnostic work involving various microbes which can be transmitted by aerosol and/or cause severe disease.
+These include Francisella tularensis, Mycobacterium tuberculosis, Chlamydia psittaci, Venezuelan equine encephalitis virus, Eastern equine encephalitis virus, SARS-CoV-1, SARS-CoV-2, MERS-CoV, Coxiella burnetii, Rift Valley fever virus, Rickettsia rickettsii, several species of Brucella, chikungunya, yellow fever virus, West Nile virus, and Yersinia pestis.